ESSS/jenkins-to-github-notify/README.rst

 * `GitHub plugin <https://plugins.jenkins.io/github/>`_: also reports build status, however it does not work for multiple repositories (see `JENKINS-28177 <https://issues.jenkins.io/browse/JENKINS-28177>`_).
-* `GitHub Checks <https://plugins.jenkins.io/github-checks/>`_: unfortunately requires a more complex setup requiring a GitHub App for authentication, and seems (but not 100% sure) to require setting up a special "github project" in Jenkins (instead of a normal Git repository).
+* `GitHub Checks plugin <https://plugins.jenkins.io/github-checks/>`_: unfortunately requires a more complex setup requiring a GitHub App for authentication, and seems (but not 100% sure) to require setting up a special "github project" in Jenkins (instead of a normal Git repository).